cckroets/AS_3_6_DataBinding_Bug/README.md

     }
 }
 ```
 Android Studio 3.6 for thinks the nested binding classes are under the root binding's package name.
+The compiler will build this just fine.
+This is just an IDE bug.